-Be realistic.
 Of course every firm/practice has a very clear idea of where they should be ranked and why.
 However, it’s important to be realistic.
 If you’re not currently ranked at all then you’re not going to shoot straight to the top this year.
 Take a strategic view of what you can achieve year on year.

-Provide evidence.
 Writing a submission that states you’re the best in your field and that’s the end of it isn’t going to get you very far.
-The decisions about rankings are evidence-based – your submission needs to be packed full of examples that a researcher can use to justify moving you to where you want to be.
+The decisions about rankings are evidence-based – your submission needs to be packed full of examples that a researcher can use to justify moving you to where you should be.

-Tell your story.
 Say what makes you different from other firms and how you fit with particular clients.
 Draft your submission as you would a bid submission – what does the reader need to know about your practice, work out what makes you stand out and prove it with evidence.

-Client feedback is king.
-Often left until the last minute, sometimes forgotten about, client feedback is the much-underestimated key to the rankings process.
+Often left until the last minute, sometimes forgotten about, client feedback is key.
 Without positive reinforcement from clients you’re unlikely to get very far.
-Put some thought into the clients you choose – do they demonstrate your reach, will they reply to a request for feedback, are they likely to name you over another practice?
-Reach out to your clients to let them know a call may be coming.
+Put some thought into the clients and contacts you choose – will they reply to a request for feedback, are they likely to name you over another team?

-Great directory rankings are not rocket science: they are preparation, information and a focused approach.
+Great directory ranking shouldn’t be hard work.
 If you’d like our help with your next round of submissions then please get in touch.